 So what’s the average dollar/euro value roughly speaking?

-When SEO done right over long term, you can expect 10x if not more.
+When SEO is done right over a long period of time, you can expect 10x the investment – if not more.

 Disclaimer: That being said, if you only invest $500/month over 3 months (short term low investment), I doubt if you’ll get even 5x.

-Here’s some more numbers for you to consider.
-A recent study by Borrell Associates predicted the SEO industry to grow to an estimated $72 billion by 2018 and $79 billion by 2020.
+Here are some more numbers for you to consider.
+A 2016 study by Borrell Associates predicted the SEO industry to grow to an estimated $72 billion by 2018 and $79 billion by 2020.

 R.O.T (Return Over Time) Instead of ROI for Marketing